-HLM workouts are a type of strength training that involves alternating between heavy, light, and moderate loads to stimulate muscle growth and improve overall performance.
+HLM workouts constitute a form of strength training that employs a cyclical approach, shifting between heavy, light, and moderate loads to stimulate muscle growth and overall performance enhancement.

 What is HLM Workout?